SidedFreedom/OFFGRIDTEXTER/README.md

 OFFGRID_TEXTER_beacon adds a submenu on Button C. Submenu option "Beacon" turns your message into a pulse repeated send every 5 or so seconds.

+OFFGRID_TEXTER_beacon_repeater adds a submenu on Button B. Submenu option "Repeat" turns on Repeater mode - it will rebroadcast any received message automatically.
+Good for relaying messages when line of sight is not possible between 2 points.

 # Adafruit Store Shopping List:

 • LoRa Feather 32u4 RFM95 (I have the Americas bandwidth 900 mhz)